ElectroGemGem/SceneTeleporter/README.md

 an attempt to re-implement back the /scene command with a feature to teleport to the startpoint of the map <br>(using the maps `born_pos` metadata)
 (instead of just doing a guess-work and manually typing the positions..)

-this was built for GrassCutter server version 'grasscutter-1.4.3-dev', <br>earlier versions might not work (you can try to compile it yourself for your desired version)
+this was built for GrassCutter server version 'grasscutter-1.4.3-dev', edit: i just briefly tested it on 1.4.4, works well. <br>earlier versions might not work
+(you can try to compile it yourself for your desired version)

 ## important: